sisense/graphql2rest/README.md

 ```
 Route path, HTTP method and operation name are mandatory.

-GraphQL2REST allows mapping a single REST endpoint to multiple GraphQL operations by using [an array of operations](docs/Mapping%20with%20conditional%20logic.md) (`operations[]` array instead of the `operation` field).
+GraphQL2REST lets you map a single REST endpoint to multiple GraphQL operations by using [an array of operations](docs/Mapping%20with%20conditional%20logic.md) (`operations[]` array instead of the `operation` field).

 **Additional optional fields:**

  -  "`params`": Used to map parameters in the REST request to GraphQL arguments in the corresponding query or mutation.
-Allows renaming parameters so the REST API can use different naming than the underlying GraphQL layer.
+Lets you rename parameters so the REST API can use different naming than the underlying GraphQL layer.
 If omitted, parameters will be passed as is by default. [[Learn more]](docs/Mapping%20and%20renaming%20parameters.md)

  -  "`successStatusCode`": Success status code.
-If omitted, success status code will be 200 OK by default.  [[Learn more]](docs/Success%20and%20error%20status%20codes.md)
+If omitted, success status code is 200 OK by default.  [[Learn more]](docs/Success%20and%20error%20status%20codes.md)

  -  "`condition`": Conditions on the request parameters.
 GraphQL operation will be invoked only if the condition is satisfied.
 Condition is expressed using [MongoDB query language](https://docs.mongodb.com/manual/reference/operator/query/) query operators. [[Learn more]](docs/Mapping%20with%20conditional%20logic.md)

  -  "`hide`": Array of fields in response to hide.
 These fields in the GraphQL response will always be filtered out in the REST response. [[Learn more]](docs/Hiding%20fields%20in%20REST%20responses.md)

  -  "`wrapRequestBodyWith`": Wrap the request body with this property (or multiple nested objects expressed in dot notation) before passing the REST request to GraphQL.
-Allows mapping the entire HTTP body to a specific GraphQL Input argument.
-Helpful when we want the REST body to be flat, but the GraphQL operation expects the input to be wrapped within an object.
+Lets you map the entire HTTP body to a specific GraphQL Input argument.
+Helpful when we want the REST body to be flat, but the GraphQL operation expects the input to be wrapped within an object. [[Learn more]](docs/Wrap%20request%20body.md)

  -  "`requestMiddlewareFunction`": Name of a middleware function (in the `middleware.js` module) to call before passing the request to the GraphQL server.
-This function receives the *express* `req` object and returns a modified version of it.
+This function receives the *express* `req` object and returns a modified version of it. [[Learn more]](docs/Middleware%20functions.md)
  </br>

  #### Another example: